ssemmler/aws-data-lake-with-airflow/README.md

 ├─s3://unit-datalake-prod-01/
 ├── README.md          <- The top-level README for developers using this project.
 │
-├── 01-raw-data-zone   <- The Raw or Persisted area of your Data Lake is where data is kept indefinitely in its raw format.# │   │                       ✓ Exact copy of source data in native format (aka master dataset in the batch layer) │   │                       ✓ Immutable to change
+├── 01-raw-data-zone   <- The Raw or Persisted area of your Data Lake is where data is kept indefinitely │   │                     in its raw format.
+│   │                       ✓ Exact copy of source data in native format (aka master dataset in the batch layer) │   │                       ✓ Immutable to change
 │   │                       ✓ History retained indefinitely